scikit-activeml/scikit-activeml/docs/target_semantics.rst

 With ``target_type="auto"``, a flat class vocabulary resolves to single-output classification.
 A nested set of binary vocabularies resolves to multi-label classification.
-A nested vocabulary containing a non-binary output resolves to multi-output classification.
-This target type is recognized but is not yet supported by current components.
+A nested vocabulary containing a non-binary output resolves to multi-output classification, see :ref:`recognized-future-semantics`.

-Single-output column vectors
+Single-output Column Vectors
 ============================

-A target with shape ``(n_samples, 1)`` is accepted once its semantics resolve to single-output.
+Labels with shape ``(n_samples, 1)`` are accepted once their semantics resolve to single-output.
 For classification, either an explicit ``target_type="single-output"`` or a flat class vocabulary provides enough information.
 Classifiers and pool query strategies then convert the column to the canonical one-dimensional representation and emit a ``DataConversionWarning``.

-A classification column with ``target_type="auto"`` and ``classes=None`` remains an ambiguous two-dimensional target.
+A classification column with ``target_type="auto"`` and ``classes=None`` remains ambiguous.

-For regression, both ``target_type="auto"`` and an explicit ``target_type="single-output"`` accept a column vector, preserving the existing regression behavior.
-This applies whenever the task is known, for example in a regressor or in a strategy that resolves its targets through a regressor.
+For regression, both ``target_type="auto"`` and an explicit ``target_type="single-output"`` accept a column vector.
+This applies whenever the task is known, for example in a regressor or in a strategy that resolves its labels through a regressor.

 A task-agnostic strategy has neither a known task nor a class vocabulary.
-Therefore, it treats every bare two-dimensional target as ambiguous, regardless of whether the values are continuous or discrete.
-A target with more than one column is not single-output for either classification or regression.
+Therefore, it treats every bare two-dimensional ``y`` as ambiguous, regardless of whether the values are continuous or discrete.
+Labels with more than one column are not single-output for either classification or regression.

-Target-aware masks and indices
+Target-aware Masks and Indices
 ==============================

 :func:`~skactiveml.utils.is_labeled`,